 - It was Pope Gelasius, around 498 AD, to declare the 14th of February the day of Saint Valentine.
 This means we’ve been celebrating it for more than 1500 years.

-- A hefty 53% of women declared that they would dump their boyfriends if they didn’t give them anything on Valentine’s day.
+- A whopping 53% of women said they would dump their boyfriends if they didn’t get them something for Valentine’s Day.
 Boys, you’ve been warned.

 - The first heart-shaped box of chocolate was sold in 1868 and was created by British chocolatier Richard Cadbury.